Guide to Gel Nail Polish

 Should I get gel or regular nail polish?

 Gel nails are a great option if you're looking for a long-lasting manicure, whether that be for a holiday, festival or special occasion.
 Gel nail polish is designed to last two to three times longer than a regular varnish, with some manicures lasting up to four weeks!
 Not to mention, gel nails provide a high-shine finish and are chip-resistant.
 Easy and convenient, they'll stay intact until you decide to remove the polish.
-Plus, there is a lesser chance of smudging your new colour whilst waiting for them to dry.
+Plus, there is a lesser chance of smudging your new color whilst waiting for them to dry.

 A gel polish manicure is also suggested for those that struggle to grow nails and often bite them, as your natural nail bed is given the opportunity to strengthen and lengthen.

-If you enjoy switching up your nail colour or are pushed for time and money (gel polishes tend have a higher price tag), then a regular polish might be a more suitable choice.
+If you enjoy switching up your nail color or are pushed for time and money (gel polishes tend have a higher price tag), then a regular polish might be a more suitable choice.
 There is even a wide variety of regular polishes that give off the gel-effect that you can choose from.